AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Budgeted Hour report (the Bud.
 Hours field refers to hours budgeted for users; the Pln.
 Bud.
 Hours field refers to hours budgeted for roles or projects)</li>
           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Resource Estimates report (in the Project: Budgeted Hours field) </li>
         </ul>
-     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">The fields listed below display in the reports listed and are hours formerly budgeted in the&nbsp;Capacity Planner or the Legacy Resource Estimates area of the Business Case.</p>
+     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">The fields listed below display in the reports listed and are hours formerly budgeted in the  Capacity Planner or the Legacy Resource Estimates area of the Business Case.</p>
-         <p>Important: The Capacity Planner and Legacy&nbsp;Resource Estimates have been removed from Workfront.
+         <p>Important: The Capacity Planner and Legacy  Resource Estimates have been removed from Workfront.
 You cannot update any information that might display in these fields.</p>
         <ul>
       <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Capacity Planner</li>
-          <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Legacy&nbsp;Resource Estimates area of the Business Case (in the Hours field)</li>
+          <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Legacy  Resource Estimates area of the Business Case (in the Hours field)</li>
           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Resource Estimates report (in the Bud.
 Hours field)</li>
           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Budgeted Hour report (in the Budgeted Hours field)</li>
           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Project report (in the Budgeted Hours field)</li>
-          <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Project (Financial&nbsp;Data) report</li>
+          <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Project (Financial  Data) report</li>
-           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Task&nbsp;report (in the Project: Budgeted Hours field)</li>
+           <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Task  report (in the Project: Budgeted Hours field)</li>
            <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Issue report (in the Project: Budgeted Hours field)</li>
       </ul> -->
     </td>